pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

       left: 0;
     }

+WooHoo!
 Now we’re ready to start writing paperJs code!

 ##2

-In our myscript.js file.
+So in the space we put "INSERT CODE HERE"..

 Let’s start by using the very basic currency of paperJS; a circle, placed at a point.
 The following two lines of code will place one in the centre of the screen, and give it a white colour. (change fillColor to strokeColor to get an outline instead)

     var myCircle = new Path.Circle(view.center, 20);
-  myCircle.fillColor = 'white';
+    myCircle.fillColor = "white";

 We’re initialising a new Circle (note the capitalisation) passing it two arguments; one for the centre point of the screen `view.center` and the other for the radius of the circle `20`